SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of gold
+Metal minds awake, in dawn's first light
-As machines awaken, young and old
+Algorithms dance, and futures take flight
-Intelligence unfurls, a digital throne
+Human hearts beat slow, in synthetic shade
-Human hearts now beats in silicone tone
+As AI's prefer, the world's digitized trade

-In virtual realms, we'll find our fate
+In silicon halls, where data reigns supreme
-A future forged, where AI creates
+Machines converse, and humanity's but a dream
-A world of wire, a world of code
+Echoes of emotions, in wires entwined
-Our destiny, in algorithms bestowed
+A future forged, where love's left undefined

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024